 End of Watch: Tuesday, February 11th, 1997

 Cause: Automobile crash

-While on duty Master Detective Aubrey Fred Johnson sadly died from an automobile crash.
-At time of the accident Detective Fred Johnson was 61-years-old.
-The accident happened on Tuesday, February 11th 1997.
+While on duty, Master Detective Aubrey Fred Johnson sadly died from an automobile crash.
+At the time of the accident, Detective Fred Johnson was 61 years old.
+The accident happened on Tuesday, February 11th, 1997.
 While driving on duty, Master Detective Johnson’s car collided with another car and then continued to hit a utility pole.
 Johnson was dedicated to the Citrus County Sheriff’s Office with a total service of 16 years.
 We continue to honor and mourn Detective Fred Johnson and those whose watch have ended much too soon.